hpi-epic/pricewars-mgmt-ui/README.md

  }
 ```

-To then listen to specific messages from the proxy to receive the historic data as well as live-data, simply add a `socket.on()` to the above code block, eg:
+Then listen to specific messages by adding `socket.on()` to the above code block, e.g.:
 ```javascript
   socket.on('nameOfTheMessage', function (data) {
        data = angular.fromJson(data);